-When you get a credit card, you physically or electronically sign an agreement to make monthly payments.
+When you get a credit card, you agree to make monthly payments.
 This agreement constitutes a legal contract.
-When you fail to make these payments on a timely basis, you breach this contract.
+When you don't make these payments on a timely basis, you break (breach) this contract.
 The credit card company has various options to try to collect the debt.
 One of those is to sue you and garnish your wages.

-When Credit Card Companies Can Garnish Your Wages
+When a Credit Card Company Can Garnish Your Wages

 How to Protect Your Wages From Credit Card Issuers

-If you are in danger of having your wages garnished by a credit card company or debt collector, there are steps you can take to avoid garnishment of your paycheck.
+If you're in danger of having your wages garnished by a credit card company or debt collector, here are some steps you can take to avoid garnishment of your paycheck.

-In some circumstances, states allow you to protect a portion of your wages – these are called exemptions.
-When you receive the wage garnishment notice, find out if your state's laws allow you protect a portion of your wages.
+Review state exemptions.
+In some circumstances, states allow you to protect some wages with exemptions.
+When you receive the wage garnishment notice, find out if your state's laws allow you to protect a portion of your earnings.
 You can file a document in state court claiming the exemption and the judge will decide whether it is valid or not.
-You can learn more about claiming an exemption in Nolo’s Wage Garnishment & Attachments area.

 File for bankruptcy.
 You can immediately stop a credit card garnishment with bankruptcy.
 It will likely wipe out other debt, too.
 Even so, a bankruptcy can remain on your credit report as a negative mark for up to ten years, so it's important to consider how filing for bankruptcy will affect other areas of your financial life.